Musashi13/Earth_DAH/README.md

 - Multipliers for working with multiple people

 ### Possible **P**roofs of **I**mpact
-- Provid resources for whitelisted restoration projects
+- Provide resources for whitelisted restoration projects
 -

 ### ERC-721s